Adroiti/docs-for-code-review-tools/tfsec/aws-elasticache-enable-in-transit-encryption.md

-Pattern: Elasticache Replication Group uses unencrypted traffic
+Pattern: Disabled encryption for AWS ElastiCache replication group

 Issue: -

 ## Description

-Traffic flowing between Elasticache replication nodes should be encrypted to ensure sensitive data is kept private.
+Traffic flowing between ElastiCache replication nodes should be encrypted to ensure sensitive data is kept private.

-**Resolution**: Enable in transit encryptuon for replication group.
+**Resolution**: Enable in transit encryption for replication group.

 ## Examples